lexibank/tlopo/out/vol3/chapter12.md

 In vol. 2 (ch.
 7, §5.6) POc &ast;goRu 'dry, of vegetation; coconut growth stage: dry and ready to fall' was reconstructed.
-This gloss places a lot of weight on the Mota gloss: taken to- gether the glosses suggest a stage 9 or 10 meaning, i.e. either 'ripe' or 'dry and ready to fall' .
+This gloss places a lot of weight on the Mota gloss: taken together the glosses suggest a stage 9 or 10 meaning, i.e. either 'ripe' or 'dry and ready to fall' .
 Lavukaleve, the non-Austronesian language of the Russell Islands (central Solomons) has ŋgolus 'old dry coconut' (Angela Terrill, pers. comm.), apparently borrowed from a NW Solomonic language that regularly retained POc final consonants.
-For this reason, we tenta- tively reconstruct POc final &ast;-s here.
+For this reason, we tentatively reconstruct POc final &ast;-s here.

 <table>
 <tr>